 Now, let’s take this idea of personal recommendations and give it more context.

 Imagine that you and your spouse are trying to do some landscaping, and you end up at a home improvement store.
 You intend to buy a dozen concrete blocks, so you go to the (typically outside) area where all the brick pallets are stacked.
 The nearby clerk asks you what kind of lawn border you are seeking, and he pulls up a few options.
-The bedrock border looks ideal, but then you remember that you also want some tempered fire glass for a certain design you saw in a magazine earlier that day.
+The bedrock border looks ideal, but then you remember that you also want some tempered fire glass for a specific design you saw in a magazine earlier that day.
 The clerk pulls out his smartphone and opens an application that allows him to search for the glass, which is located on the opposite side of the store.
 He explains that besides tempered fire glass, you might also need weed barrier fabric, possibly mulch, and a few metals anchor stakes for what you need to do.

 The clerk seems to know exactly what you need for your project, but how could he know all that based on one search?

 Well, the algorithms in the software determined the next best set of items based on the initial search for lawn borders.
-And for every customer that comes in that day, the clerk will know which products complement their eventual purchase, making every experience much more personal for everyone involved.
+And for every customer that comes in that day, the clerk will know which products complement their final purchase, making every experience much more personal for everyone involved.
 It also proves useful – because now you know the tempered glass is offered in pink.
 Knowing there are options available can play a significant role in your buying decision.
 This is a system that doesn’t just make random changes.
 It learns and behaves based on the actions you perform while using it.

 A Personal Experience On A Broader Scale